Highway Division 5 seeks input on Draft 10-Year Transportation Plan

 Projects scheduled in the first five years are generally considered to be committed, while those on the latter half of the schedule are subject to be re-evaluated when the next STIP is developed.

 The NCDOT plans to use public input and the requests of planning organizations from around the state to produce a final draft STIP that state transportation officials will adopt next year.
-More information on the STIP process can be found on the NCDOT webpage.
+More information on the STIP process can be found on the NCDOT webpage at ncdot.gov.

 Commented